 Game Design Manifesto

-Fight the difficult problems.
-For example the execution and resolution of simultaneous moves is very difficult, especially in person, but that’s why this is a personal manifesto.
-I need to try and go where others haven’t, to avoid competing over the same ideas, or to illustrate and document what cannot work.
+- Fight the difficult problems.
+For example planning, executing, and resolving simultaneous moves is very difficult, especially in person, but that’s why this is a personal manifesto.
+I need to try and go where others haven’t, to avoid competing over the same ideas, or through failure illustrate and document what cannot work.

-When possible all games have online and/or hybrid and/or solo options by default.
+- When possible all games have online and/or hybrid and/or solo options.

-IGOUGO1 is easy to adjudicate but it is both unrealistic and reduces player engagement while the inactive players wait for the game state to change.
+- IGOUGO1 is easy to adjudicate but it suffers from being unrealistic and with many designs it reduces player engagement while the inactive players wait for the game state to change.
 Designing “We-Go” methods is more challenging, but has many benefits and is more realistic.

 ( I’m hardly the first to think this ).